95616ARG/pikos_popl2020/README.md

 Passing the options, `--no-checks --no-fixpoint-cache`, disables the checks -- such as buffer overflow analysis, division by zero analysis, null pointer analysis, etc -- after computing the invariants:

 ```
-$ ./run_pikos.sh -nt=4 -d=dbm --no-checks --no-fixpoint-cache ./benchmarks/test.c
+$ ./run_pikos.sh -nt=4 -d=dbm --no-checks --no-fixpoint-cache ./benchmarks/OSS/audit-2.8.4/ausearch.bc
 ```

-**These are the default options when timing the results**, as we are only concerned about the invariant computation time.
+**These are passed when timing the results**, as we are only concerned about the invariant computation time.

 ### Invariants comparison between IKOS and PIKOS